Exploring the Pembrokeshire Coast of Wales is simplicity itself!

 Since first reading about the Path a few years ago, I’ve had a mind to walk the length of it—186 miles.
-Anyone who knows me knows I’m not the trooper to do this in one fell swoop, I must have time to enjoy a glass of wine, savor a bit of chocolate, marvel at the design in my latte.
+Anyone who knows me knows I’m not the trooper to do this in one fell swoop, I must have time to enjoy a glass of wine, savor a bit of chocolate, marvel at the design in my latte, and always keep the conversation with the locals flowing.
 Rather, I’ll continue to conquer bits of the trail anytime one hike at a time.

 Summing it all up…